wetneb/openrefine-wikibase/README.md

   matching score ;
 * Optimized for speed with redis caching at various places, API calls kept to the minimum ;
-* Autocomplete for properties and items.
+* Autocomplete for properties and items ;
+* Support for SPARQL-like property paths such as "P17/P297" (which fetches the ISO code of the country of an item).

 TODO:
-* Better scoring
+* Better scoring ;
-* Label language selection
+* Label language selection ;
-* Support for other modes of type matching
+* Support for other modes of type matching ;
-* Updating the OpenRefine sources to use this interface by default
+* Updating the OpenRefine sources to use this interface by default.
-* More expressive properties

 MIT license.